brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 - Next, instead of getting mad, get curious.
 Inquire to understand what the person is thinking.
 - After that, check your understanding.
 If it's still unclear, inquire some more.

-This approach is especially important when dealing with emotions‚Äîwhether the other person's emotions or your own.
+This approach is especially important when dealing with emotions—whether the other person's emotions or your own.
 Never challenge the emotion itself.
 Instead, inquire to understand the underlying belief that is driving that emotion, and focus the discussion on those beliefs.

 Example: